-Brendon Post begins his fifth season as an assistant coach with the University of Delaware women’s golf program in the 2014-15 season.
+Brendon Post begins his sixth season as an assistant coach with the University of Delaware women’s golf program in the 2015-16 season.

 Post, the husband of Blue Hen head coach Patty Post, currently serves as a PGA teaching professional with the Clubgolf Performance Center in Gaithersburg, Md.